 Visiting Iguazu Falls: Should you see the Argentina or Brazil sides?

 Ah, the big question.
-I actually think you should see both sides and you can easily do this if you budget two days into your itinerary to visit Iguazu Falls.
+I actually think you should see both sides and you can easily do this if you have two days for your Iguazu Falls itinerary.
 Spend a day exploring the Argentina side of the falls, and half a day on the Brazil side of Iguazu Falls.

 If you just don’t have the time, then which side you choose will depend on where you’re coming from.
 If you’re travelling in Brazil, then the Brazil side is obviously going to be easier to visit, and the same goes if you’re already in Argentina.